-The Company has entered into a long term cross currency swap to hedge the currency rate fluctuations related to a \$101,184 intercompany receivable from our wholly-owned Canadian subsidiary, Thermon Canada Inc., maturing on October 30, 2022.
+The Company has entered into a long term cross currency swap to hedge the currency rate fluctuations related to \$77,894 intercompany receivable from our wholly-owned Canadian subsidiary, Thermon Canada Inc., maturing on October 30, 2022.
 Periodic principal payments are to be settled twice annually with interest payments settled quarterly through the cross currency derivative contract.
 We do not designate the cross currency swap as a cash flow hedge under ASC 815.
-At June 30, 2018, we recorded \$814 of unrealized mark to market gain on the cross currency swap which is reported as "Other non-current liabilities", in the Condensed Consolidated Balance Sheet.
-The mark to market valuation has been determined by actual quoted prices (Level 2).
-For the three months ended June 30, 2018, the gain on the long-term cross currency swap derivative contract was offset by unrealized losses on the intercompany note of \$2,130 for a net gain of \$196.
+At June 30, 2019, we recorded \$328 of unrealized mark-to-market gains on the cross-currency swap which is reported as "Other non-current assets", in the condensed consolidated balance sheet.
+Cross currency swap contracts are measured on a recurring basis at fair value and are classified as Level 2 measurements.
+For the three months ended June 30, 2019, the gain on the long-term cross currency swap derivative contract was offset by unrealized losses on the intercompany note of \$1,607 for a net gain of \$162.